AT-1717/Alex-Turc-Thermal-Imaging-Camera-BSE/index.md

 |:--:|:--:|:--:|:--:|
 | Alexandru T | Cambridge High School | Mechanical Engineering | Incoming Junior

 **Replace the BlueStamp logo below with an image of yourself and your completed project.
-Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](logo.svg)